Life At RIT

 It is not true that everyone drinks in college.

 While research may show that high numbers of college students consume alcohol, this does not mean that all do, or that students who do drink are binge drinking.
 At any college campus, there is a wide variety of students, as well as a variety of drinking behaviors and non-drinking activities that fit the interests of all students.

 The effects of alcohol linger long after the party.

-Students who drink to excess are more likely to have low grades, miss classes, to be involved in an accident, and to be physically or sexually assaulted than students who do not drink.
+Students who drink to excess are more likely to have low grades, miss classes, to be involved in an accident, and to experience other negative consequences than students who do not drink.